7 Ways to Stop Procrastinating and Get More Freelance Work

 Set SMART goals—Specific, Measurable, Attainable, Relevant, and Time bound—and break them down into mini-goals and the actions you’ll take to achieve your mini-goals and ultimately, your bigger goals.
 As you complete each action, you’ll be motivated to keep going until you reach your goal.

-Develop a marketing calendar based on your goals plan.
+Develop a marketing calendar based on your simple plan.
 For each week or month, depending on how much marketing you’re doing, list:

 Action item: